I finally made over my Trumeau mirror that I bought 5 years ago.

 with the mirror below it.
 A genuine antique trumeau can cost between US$2000 and US$20,000.

-My trumeau is probably from the 1950's and the decorative portion was flat.
+My trumeau is probably from the 1950's and was fairly flat with the perfect area to add a great applique.

-What I needed was the right motivation and that came with the right applique.
+What I needed was the right motivation and that came when I found the right applique.

-The applique I found is a reproduction that I bought from a storage unit sale,
+The applique I used on my mirror is a reproduction that I bought from a storage unit sale.

 With a jigsaw and some caution you can cut them apart into fancy applique pieces.